 Now is the time.
 Kindergarten open enrollment is in full swing across Detroit, and the options parents have for where to send their child and how to prepare him or her for this major next step are myriad.

-Leah Frazier’s soon-to-be 5-year-old, Maxwell, will start kindergarten at Golightly Education Center in Detroit this fall.
-The transition should be a smooth one, since it is the same school where Maxwell attended 4-year-old preschool.
+Leah Frazier’s son Maxwell started kindergarten at Golightly Education Center in Detroit in fall 2014.
+The transition was predicted to be a smooth one, since it is the same school where Maxwell attended 4-year-old preschool.

 “Golightly is where I went to school myself and where my eldest daughter did, and it is where my middle child currently is,” Frazier says of her school decision.
 “There is a lot of parent involvement, and everyone is like family.”

 For the many parents who don’t yet know which school is best for their child, Linda Sapp, reading literacy manager at Matrix Head Start – Vista Nuevas in Detroit, recommends parents read through the directory of Detroit schools, so they know their options.

 “Review the directory and identify some potential schools for your child,” she advises.
 “Then really begin your research by scheduling tours at your schools of interest.”

 Sapp encourages the parents of children at any of her school’s facilities to attend one of the school’s parent workshops, where they can gather information about preparing for kindergarten.